Pompe disease enzyme replacement therapy: alglucosidase alfa (Lumizyme®)

 These services may or may not be covered by your HealthPartners plan.
 Please see your plan documents for your specific coverage information.
 If there is a difference between this general information and your plan documents, your plan documents will be used to determine your coverage.

-Treatment with alglucosidase alfa requires prior authorization from Pharmacy Administration.
+Alglucosidase alfa (Lumizyme) requires prior authorization from HealthPartners Pharmacy Administration.
 The setting of drug administration will be reviewed as part of the prior authorization.

 For all inquiries, transfer to the Medical Injectable Line (ext 26135).